EdijsApse/EdijsApse/README.md

 ## 	📭 Feedback

-If you have any feedback, please reach out to us at edijsapse@gmail.com
+If you have any feedback, please reach out to me at edijsapse@gmail.com